 - test pfmtest-SNMP-trap temp-sensor

-Use the recommendations in this section to ensure the proper installation, initialization, and operation of the system.
+Use the recommendations in this section to ensure the proper installation, initialization, and operation of the device.
 This section includes the following topics:

-When installing the chassis, follow these best practices:
+When installing the device, follow these best practices:

 - Plan your site configuration and prepare the site before installing the chassis.

-- Install the chassis following the rack and airflow guidelines presented in this guide.
+- Install the chassis following the rack and airflow guidelines in this publication.

-- Verify that the chassis is adequately grounded.
+- Verify that the chassis and DC power supplies are adequately grounded.